- Primary research

 Assessment of doxorubicin cellular accumulation

 DOX cellular accumulation assessment in MCF-7 cells was performed using spectrofluorometer (F-2000 Fluorescence spectrophotometer Hitachi, Japan) according to the method of Kitagawa et al..
 DOX fluorescence intensity was measured at excitation and emission wavelengths of λ ex = 496 nm and λ em = 592 nm, respectively to determine DOX concentration.

 Statistical analysis was performed using SPSS (statistical package of social sciences, version 16).
 One way analysis of variance (ANOVA) followed by least significant difference (LSD) for post hoc analysis, was used for multiple comparisons.
 Statistical significance was acceptable to a level of p < 0.05.

-Effect of DOX and RSVL (15 ug/ml) on the growth of MCF-7 cells
+Effect of RSVL treatment on the cytotoxic activity of DOX

-Effect of DOX and/or RSVL on the growth of MCF-7 cells
+Effect of RSVL and/or DOX treatment on cycle phase progression of MCF-7

 MCF-7 cells were treated with different concentrations of DOX (0.125, 0.25 and 0.5 μg/ml) in the presence or absence of 15 μg/ml RSVL given simultaneously or 24 h before DOX.

 Table 3 showed DOX cellular uptake concentrations after treatment with DOX alone, DOX+RSVL (simultaneously) and DOX+RSVL (RSVL supplied 24 h before DOX).
 DOX cellular uptake concentrations were 0.022, 0.027 and 0.041 μg/6 × cells in MCF-7 cells treated with 0.125, 0.25 and 0.5 μg/ml DOX, respectively.